1deringmanas1331/Codes_using_Random_Library/README.md

 # Welcome to the Random Data Generator Repository!

 This repository houses a collection of programs designed to generate random data across various domains.
-Leveraging the power of JavaScript, each module provides a sophisticated algorithm to produce diverse and realistic outputs.
+Leveraging the power of python, each module provides a sophisticated algorithm to produce diverse and realistic outputs.

 1. ```Random-Server-port-Generator:```
 A versatile module for generating random server names, ideal for system administrators and developers seeking dynamic server nomenclature.